Skip to main content

 • Organic Fertilizer: Compost, well-rotted manure, fish emulsion, or bone meal can be excellent nutrient sources for organic gardeners.
 Organic fertilizers release nutrients more slowly than synthetic ones, providing a steady food supply to your plants over time.

-When and How to Apply Fertilizer
+When to Apply Fertilizer to Your Tomatoes

 Remember to add a slow-release fertilizer to the soil when planting.
 This will give your tomato plants a good start and provide essential nutrients.